Better NTK Conditioning: A Free Lunch from (ReLU) Nonlinear Activation in Wide Neural Networks: Better NTK conditioning

-\paragraph{Results.} For each of the experimental setting, we evaluate both the smallest pairwise model gradient angle $\min_{i,j\in[n]}\phi(\rvx_i,\rvx_j)$ and the NTK condition number $\kappa$, at the network initialization.
+\paragraph{Results.} For each dataset and given network depth $L$, we evaluate both the smallest pairwise model gradient angle $\min_{i,j\in[n]}\phi(\rvx_i,\rvx_j)$ and the NTK condition number $\kappa$, at the network initialization.
 We take $5$ independent runs over $5$ random initialization seeds, and report the average.
+In each run, we used a A-100 GPU to compute the NTK, which took $4\sim 10$ hours.
 The results are shown in Figure \ref{fig:angle_relu_plot}.
-As one can easily see from the plots, a ReLU network (depth $L=1,2,\cdots, 10$) always have a better separation of data (i.e., larger smallest pairwise model gradient angle), and a better NTK conditioning (i.e., smaller NTK condition number), than its corresponding linear network (compare the solid line and dash line of the same color).
+We compare the two scenarios of \emph{with} and \emph{without} the ReLU activation function.
+As one can easily see from the plots, a ReLU network (depth $L=1,2,\cdots, 10$) always have a better separation of data features (i.e., larger smallest pairwise model gradient angle), and a better NTK conditioning (i.e., smaller NTK condition number), than its corresponding linear network (compare the solid line and dash line of the same color).
 Furthermore, the monotonically decreasing NTK condition number shows that a deeper ReLU network have a better conditioning of NTK.